alshedivat/al-folio/_pages/about.md

     <p style="text-align: center;">0484 Oslo, Norway</p>

 news: true  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 I am an Assistant Professor at the Department of Strategy & Entrepreneurship at the [Norwegian Business School (BI)](https://www.bi.edu/){:target="\_blank"}.
 My teaching is focused on quantitative courses such as machine learning and econometrics, and on technological innovations and entrepreneurial finance.

-So far results of my research have been published in Entrepreneurship, Theory and Practice and Small Business Economics.
+So far results of my research have been published in [Entrepreneurship, Theory and Practice](https://doi.org/10.1177/1042258720958020) and [Small Business Economics](https://doi.org/10.1007/s11187-019-00309-8).
 You can find my publications [here](/al-folio/publications/) or on [Google scholar](https://scholar.google.com/citations?user=Pn3NdMgAAAAJ&hl=en)

 # Research interests
 My research lies at the intersections of innovation, entrepreneurship and finance, particularly on firm life-cycle factors affecting financing and growth, and how institutional failures and transformations lead to technological change.
 I am interested in how exogenous shocks - esp. technological, environmental and economic - affect entrepreneurs’ and funders’ decision-making and the economic consequences of their decisions.